martinloenne/MapHistorian/README.md

 Live at https://maphistorianv1.herokuapp.com/
 Can take some time to load if the server is idle, just wait for it to start up.
+Testing account you can use:
+Username: test@test.dk
+Password: test123123

 ## Built With